ying-teaching/python/1-introduction-programming/python-in-vscode.md

 With Python interpreter installed, you can run the code in Python interpreter (`python3`) or in IDLE (`idle`).
 Once you install VS Code, you have more ways to run Python code.
 Together, you can

-- run `python3` or `python` in a terminal or in the VS Code terminal.
+- run `python3` in your computer OS terminal or in the VS Code terminal.
 - use Python REPL within the VS Code.
-It is the same as runl `idle` in command line outside VS Code.
+It is the same as running `idle3` in command line outside VS Code.
 - when you create `.py` file such as `hello.py`, you can run the file from a terminal or command line using the command `python hello.py`.
 - use menu or shortcut to run/debug a Python files that has `.py` appendix.
 - run Jupyter Notebook cells for files that has `.ipynb` appendix.